Sovereign-Labs/sovereign-sdk/module-system/module-implementations/sov-nft-module/TUTORIAL.md

 # Offchain Computation Tutorial

 ## Introduction
-This tutorial serves to explain the design and process of augmenting Sovereign SDK modules with offchain computation and storage capabilities
+This guide demonstrates how to add off-chain compute and storage capabilities to Sovereign SDK modules by walking you through a simple indexer implementation.
 ## Use Cases
 - **Real-time Offchain Indexing** for on-chain transactions and states:
   - Monitor NFT ownership changes